jbranchmaster/upgraded-engine/recipies/lunch_dinner/02_mutton_fry_vepudu.md

 # Preparation
  - start with marination
- - after marination , add mutton to cooker
+ - after marination , add mutton to cooker or **read the modification step**
  - let the cooker cool down and proceed with frying
  - for frying
     - take `oil` into `kadai` and heat it
     - add `curry` leaves and let them cook
     - add `green chilles` and `red chilles` and let them cook
-    - add `ginger garlic` paste and cook until the raw smell goes off
+    - add `ginger garlic` paste and cook until the raw smell goes off. this will sputter and can also stick to pan.
     - now add the `mutton` from cooker , along with the water
     - cook on `medium` flame with frequent stirring and without lid
     - it takes `15 to 20` mins for the `water` to evaporate